nico4mcs/doc/doc/ElectricUnits.md

 ## AC Alternating Current

 AC constantly changes its direction.
-The amount of repetitions (2 direction changes) per second is called Hz e.g. in Switzerland, it is 50Hz, which means it changes the direction 100 times a second.
+The amount of repetitions (2 direction changes) per second is called Hertz (Hz).
+For example in Switzerland, it is 50Hz, which means it changes the direction 100 times a second.
 AC is usually used for everything with a motor, like a mixer.
 But a stove also needs AC power.

 ![](./media/AC.jpeg)

 ### Frequencies

 As said before, Switzerland uses a frequency of 50Hz.
 Some countries e.g. the USA use 60Hz.